 Suspension Lifts

-Suspension lifts come in a few variations – lift springs, extended strut and spring combo lifts, and long travel coilovers.
-There are also kits that incorporate springs and spacers, such as the Primitive Racing lift kits that I happen to like a lot.
-Lift springs replace your factory springs and are usually stiffer while providing additional height.
-There are also some companies producing longer strut and spring combos that replace your entire strut assembly.
-Then there are long travel coilovers that are a similar concept to longer struts, but they are typically adjustable via a threaded collar that can be rotated to change the height.
+There are also some companies producing longer strut and spring combos that replace your entire strut assembly such as the Ironman 4×4 lift.
+Then there are long travel coilovers that are a similar concept to longer struts, but they are adjustable via a threaded collar that can be rotated to change the height of the vehicle.

-Suspension lifts can improve your spring rate and allow you to carry heavier loads in your vehicle without experiencing rear sag.
+Suspension lifts can change your spring rate and allow you to carry heavier loads in your vehicle without experiencing rear sag.
 For people who carry a full size spare tire on their rear hitch, or anyone using a roof top tent, this is vital to making sure the suspension doesn’t sag and that the car doesn’t have excessive body roll.

 Let’s briefly look at the three types of suspension lifts available for Subarus.